 Paris metro: Saint-Paul, Hotel de Ville stations, line 1

 Le Marais was Paris Jewish district.
 Many jewish immigrants from Eastern Europe settled there during the first half of the last century.
-Jewish shops share Rue des Rosiers district with French fashion stores.
+Jewish shops share Rue des Rosiers (Paris map) district with French fashion stores.

 Detailed review of Le Marais Paris shopping.